 1. Sip cider in the Apple Valley

-There’s a reason the Apple Isle name has stuck.
-At Willie Smith’s Apple Shed in the Huon Valley, find out all about Tasmania’s apple-filled past.
+At Willie Smith’s Apple Shed in the Huon Valley you can find out all about Tasmania’s apple-filled past.
 Four generations of growers carved out a living here, beginning with Willie, planting his first tree in 1888.
-Explore the museum, sip organic mulled cider to live tunes on a Friday eve and order from a rustic menu packed with local fare.
-These folk have Australia’s first alembic copper still, purpose-built for apple brandy, so add this to your sipping list.
-Combine this with a tour of the Tasmanian Cider Trail and stay a while to sing to the apple trees by firelight at the Huon Valley Mid-Winter Festival from 13-15 July 2018.
+Explore the museum, sip organic mulled cider to live tunes on a Friday evening and order from a rustic menu packed with local fare.

 2. Taste the cheesy difference

 At Pyengana Dairy Company, tucked away in the lush hills of north-east Tasmania, they have a secret contraption to make sure they have the happiest cows on earth – it’s a giant cow backscratcher.
 At Pyengana, they’ve been perfecting traditional cheese-making techniques for more than a century.
-Be sure to also try a farm-fresh milkshake and their handmade ice-cream, both are delish!
-Just down the road is St Columba Falls, and if you didn’t already know, the waterfalls are pumping in winter in Tassie, so don’t miss this seasonal show.
+Just down the road is St Columba Falls, and if you didn’t already know, Tassie’s waterfalls are pumping in winter.

 3. Cut into the best steak of your life

-A steakhouse located in a former art deco butchery shop in Launceston – it’s an apt locale for much-needed comfort food and the best steak ever.
+A steakhouse in a former art deco butchery shop in Launceston – it’s an apt locale for much-needed comfort food and the best steak ever.
 The Black Cow Bistro specialises in premium Tasmanian grass fed, free range, dry aged beef.
 Perhaps a Cape Grim rib eye on the bone, aged 40 days, takes your interest?
-There’s tender eye fillet, fat-studded scotch, full-flavoured porterhouse or slow-cooked Robbins Island wagyu rump (marble score 4+), cooked pink and served sliced with roasted garlic jus, sauerkraut and leaves – all this served with colourful cow murals on the side.

 4. Hone your cooking skills